AnthonyC-S/cs3110-project/README.md

   - REPL based
   - Standard Rummikubs rules enforced
   - New player tutorial
-  - Can play with 2, 3, or 4 players
+  - 2, 3, or 4 player options
   - Comprehensive gameplay rule checking and warnings to player
+  - Undo recent moves or reset to start of turn
   - Play multiple rounds with score keeping
   - Sort rack based on color or number
   - Automatic joker tile number and color assignment